vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

 1. Create an order.
    In this example, we will create an eCom order by sending request `Initiate Payment`.
-   This generates an one-time payment by using [`POST:/ecomm/v2/payments`][ecom-initiate-payment-endpoint]
+   This generates a one-time payment by using [`POST:/ecomm/v2/payments`][ecom-initiate-payment-endpoint]
     and sets an `order_Id` in environment for usage in subsequent steps.

    The response will be a URL to the Vipps landing page.
-   *Ctrl+click* (*Command-click* on macOS) on the link that appears and it will take you to the Vipps landing page.
+   *Ctrl+click* (*Command-click* on macOS) on the link that appears, and it will take you to the Vipps landing page.
    The phone number of your test user should already be filled in, so you only have to click "Next".